Jan Gay

 Jan Gay (born Helen Reitman, 1902–1960) was a German-born American journalist, author, activist, and researcher.

 She is known for her pioneering research on the realities of gays and lesbians in 1930s Europe and the US, conducted as part of the Committee for the Study of Sex Variants.
 Previously, she had visited Magnus Hirschfeld's Institute for Sexual Science.

 Gay was also a relevant early figure of nudism in the US, a topic on which she wrote the essay On Going Naked (1932) and the script of the documentary This Naked Age (1932).
-She also wrote several children's books, some of them in collaboration with her partner the illustrator Zhenya Gay.
+She also wrote several children's books, some of them in collaboration with her partner Zhenya Gay.

-Her story gained prominence after the publication of the investigative novel Blackouts (2023) by Justin Torres, the winner of the 2024 National Book Award.
+Her story gained prominence after the publication of the investigative novel Blackouts (2023) by Justin Torres, the winner of the 2023 National Book Award.

 Early life

 Jan Gay was born Helen Reitman on February 14, 1902 in Leipzig, Germany to parents Ben Reitman, an American physician, gynecologist, and anarchist who is known for being one of Emma Goldman's lovers, and May Schwartz, an American musician.
 Reitman abandoned Gay and Schwartz when Schwartz was still pregnant in 1901, a decision that Reitman expressed regret for over the years despite the fact that he and Gay never mended their fraught relationship.
 Schwartz was institutionalized when Gay was a child, and Gay was raised by several of her mother's relatives in the midwest.

 She legally changed her name to "Jan Gay" in 1927.
 According to her half-sister, the name "Gay" was taken from a maternal grandmother.
 It is also speculated by researchers that she chose the name "Gay" to allude to her lesbianism, given that her name change took place around the time that the word "gay" started to become adopted by homosexuals.